Best Eats of 2016

 I Did Not Go Hungry in 2016

 The best eats of 2016 has been a fun post to compile.
-I have salivated remembering how fabulous these dishes were and yes, I kept a note throughout the whole year so I would remember what meals I wanted to include.
-It is truly awe-inspiring how many wonderful places I have traveled to, dined at, and posted reviews for on our website, social media, and Trip Advisor.
+I have salivated remembering how fabulous these dishes were and yes, I kept a note throughout the whole year so I would remember what meals to include.
+It is truly awesome how many wonderful places I have traveled to, dined at, and posted reviews for on our website, social media, and Trip Advisor.

 I hope your 2016 has been a year to remember as well.
 Cheers to an epic 2017!